<< Yesterday

 2007 Reds' infielder Brandon Phillips goes deep for the 28th time this season, surpassing Joe Morgan's team record for home runs by a second baseman.
 The Big Red Machine's second sacker hit 27 homers in 1976, the season the Hall of Famer won his second consecutive MVP award.

 2007 Due to his outstanding commitment to rebuilding the historic fields of West Tampa Little League, Carl Crawford is named the Devil Rays recipient of the 2007 Roberto Clemente Award.
-The Tampa Bay outfielder is one of 30 Major League Club nominees for the national award presented by Chevrolet, given to the ballplayer who has outstanding skills and a passion for community involvement.
+The Tampa Bay outfielder is one of 30 Major League Club nominees for the national award presented by Chevrolet, given to the ballplayer with outstanding skills and a passion for community involvement.

 2007 Giants left fielder Barry Bonds homers for the last time in his career when he lines a Ubaldo Jimenez 99-mph fastball to left-center field in the team's 5-3 victory over the Rockies at Coors Field.
 The 43-year-old All-Time home run leader ends his controversial 22-year tenure in the major leagues with 762 round-trippers, seven more than runner-up Hank Aaron.